 Am I ready to slow down and let it absorb?

-After this, I release the heavy energy into the water by visualization and intent.
-And for all that I have missed absorbing, I let a bath oil help seal it in.
-Again with intent!
+After this, I release the heavy energy into the water through visualization and intent.
+For all that I have missed absorbing, I let a bath oil help seal it in—again, with intent!

 #3 – Digest The Energy.

-The reason we learn all the things that we do, is to be more lively and joyous in life.
-But seldom are we, at least not for long.
+The reason we learn all the things that we do is to be more lively and joyous in life.
+But we are seldom lively and joyous, at least not for long.
 So, it can help us to explore how this energy (vitality) moves through our system.

-While studying about the subtle body, I learned about something interesting.
-The Prana or Chi is a life force that not only rides on top of the breath we inhale, it moves through our body through five key functions.
-And when even one function is out of order, our ability to be energetic goes down significantly.
+While studying our energy bodies, I learned something interesting.
+Prana or Chi is a life force that not only rides on top of the breath we inhale but also moves through our body through five key functions.
+When even one function is out of order, our ability to be energetic goes down significantly.

 Here are the five key functions and their roles: